Examples of surfaces with canonical maps of maximal degree: General constraints on base point set

-In this section, we provide a partial generalization of Proposition 1 in [Y2] on the generic finiteness of the canonical map of $M$, where the the assumption $\rho(M)=1$ is replaced by $\Aut(X)=C_7:C_3$.
-We first establish a lemma following the same argument as in [CY]. \begin{lemma} Let $X$ be a fake projective plane with nontrivial automorphisms and $C$ an effective divisor such that $\Pic(X)=\<C\>$.
-Then for any nontrivial subgroup $H<\Aut(X)$ with $H\cong C_3$ or $C_7$, $h^*C\neq C$ for any $h\in H-\{e\}$. \end{lemma} \begin{proof} Clearly $C$ must be reduced and irreducible as $\rho(X)=1$.
-From Lemma 6 of [CY], $C$ is smooth of genus three.
+\begin{lemma} Let $X$ be a fake projective plane with a nontrivial automorphism group and let $C$ be an effective divisor such that $C\equiv L_X$.
+For any nontrivial subgroup $H\leq\Aut(X)$ with $H\cong C_3$ or $C_7$, $h^*C\neq C$ for any $h\in H-\{e\}$. \end{lemma} \begin{proof} Clearly $C$ must be reduced and irreducible as $\rho(X)=1$.
+From Lemma \ref{Sch}, $C$ is smooth of genus three.
 Suppose now $h^*C=C$ for all $h\in H$.
-From Lemma 4 of [CY], $H$ must act non-trivially on $C$.
-Note that $H$ can only be $C_3$ or $C_7$ from the list of [CS].
+From \cite[Lemma 6]{LY}, $H$ must act non-trivially on $C$.
+Note that $H$ can only be $C_3$ or $C_7$ from the list of \cite{CS}.

-If $H\cong C_7$, then there must be an $H$-fixed point on $C$ as there is no \'etale cover of degree 7 from a smooth genus three curve.
-By Lemma 5 of [CY], for $x=\dim_\bC H^1(C,\cO_C)^{\rm inv}$ we have the equation,
+If $H\cong C_7$, then there exists an $H$-fixed point on $C$, as by the Hurwitz formula there is no \'etale cover of degree 7 from a smooth genus three curve.
+By \cite[Lemma 7]{LY}, for $x=\dim_\bC H^1(C,\cO_C)^{\rm inv}$ we have the equation,